Why use a ball valve versus a gate valve?

 BM Engineering Supplies stocks ball and gate valves

 BME stock a wide range of ball valves, from quarter-inch to six-inch at our works in Bishopbriggs.
 From general purpose two-piece ball valves, v-ball control valves, hygienic valves, to heavy duty ball valves for steam; we have a variety of sizes, end connections and materials to suit many applications.
-We also stock gate valves up to six-inch in size, and can supply many size and material variants on a next-day basis.
+We also stock gate valves up to six-inch in size, and can supply many size and material variants, including knife gate valves, on a next-day basis.

 Speak to one of BME’s knowledgeable advisers about your ball valve requirements today by calling 0141 762 0657 or email firstname.lastname@example.org.